urbanspr1nter/nesthing/docs/PPU.md

 This entire table is 32x30 entries long, with the starting address at `$2000`, and the very last element at `$23BF`.
 You can make some quick deductions here.
 The first deduction is that `$24` correponds to some blank tile that represents the black background.
 You may also notice that if you stand far away, you can see the general pattern of the title screen.
 Here, you can then assume that `$62` is probably the pattern that composes the `DONKEY KONG` title on the title screen.

-We are interested in finding out what pattern makes up `1`.
+We are interested in finding out what pattern makes up tile `1`.
 The location we are looking at in the name table is then at address `$2209`.
 Let's express it like this:

 ```
-Nt[0x2209] = 0x1
+nameTable[0x2209] = 0x1
 ```

 Now, that we have the name table byte, we need to find the group of 16 bytes within memory which composes the entire pattern.
 In order to do so, we must first find `baseNtAddress`.
 This is found through the use of inspecting the PPU register `$2000` to see which base name table address we should use.